Overview

 Registering to vote will let you have your say in local elections, general elections and referendums.

-There is an easy read step-by-step guide to registering to vote on the Government website.
+There is an easy read step-by-step guide to registering to vote on GOV.UK.

 We want everyone to register and, if they wish, to use their vote.
 But for some people, registering as an elector can be a difficult process to follow.
 Here's a quick and easy step-by-step guide.